 Breast Augmentation Costs

-The fees for Breast Augmentation Surgery typically can range from $5,500 to $9,000.
-The costs vary on several factors.
+The fees for Breast Augmentation Surgery are based on several factors.
 These factors include implant type and the fees for the facility where the surgery will be performed.
 Additionally, implant costs vary between saline vs. silicone and smooth vs. textured implants, as well as shaped implants vs. round implants.

 Other Costs Related to Breast Augmentation: